Get DynamoDB table details

 -

-regionrequired, the AWS region where the DynamoDB table is located, for exampleus-west-2; -
+regionrequired, the AWS region string where the DynamoDB table is located, for exampleus-west-2; -

 accessKeyrequired, the AWS access key ID used to connect to DynamoDB.
 Store this as an environment variable where possible; -